aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 ## Conclusion

 2022 was a good year for rustdoc-json.
-The format is better, the code is more reliable, the tests are more numerous and easier to write.
-Their are more users depending on it.
+The format is better; The code is more reliable; The tests are more numerous and easier to write; Their are more users depending on it.
 All this was made possible by many people working on and around the format.
-In paticular, I'd like to thank
-Alex Kladov, Didrik Nordström, Guillaume Gomez, Jacob Hoffman-Andrews, Joseph Ryan, Joshua Nelson, León Orell Valerian Liehr, Luca Palmieri, Martin Nordholts,, Matthias Krüger , Michael Goulet, Michael Howell, Noah Lev, Predrag Gruevski, QuietMisdreavus, Rune Tynan, Tyler Mandry, and Urgau for their invaluable conributions.
+In particular, I'd like to thank Alex Kladov, Didrik Nordström, Guillaume Gomez, Jacob Hoffman-Andrews, Joseph Ryan, Joshua Nelson, León Orell Valerian Liehr, Luca Palmieri, Martin Nordholts, Matthias Krüger , Michael Goulet, Michael Howell, Noah Lev, Predrag Gruevski, QuietMisdreavus, Rune Tynan, Tyler Mandry, and Urgau for their invaluable contributions.

-Hopefully next year can be as good as this.
+Hopefully next year we can continue to improve at this solid pace.
 My main goal is to impove the way cross-crate ID lookup works, but theirs also more work to be done to fix more bugs, further flesh out the test suite, and increase performance.
 I'll write more about these in a future post.

-If you want to hear about that when it come's out, or just generatly want to be notified the next time I have something to share online, you can find me in the Fediverse [@nixon@treehouse.systems](https://social.treehouse.systems/@nixon).
-If you have feedback or want do discuss the post, you can do that on [github](https://github.com/aDotInTheVoid/site/issues/1).
+If you want to hear about that when it comes out, or just generally want to be notified the next time I have something to share online, you can find me in the Fediverse [@nixon@treehouse.systems](https://social.treehouse.systems/@nixon).
+If you have questions or comments on this post, I'd love to hear them on [github](https://github.com/aDotInTheVoid/site/issues/1).